carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 ~~~
 {: .language-yaml }

 Between these triple-dashed lines, you can overwrite predefined variables (like `page.layout` or `page.title`) or create custom ones you need locally on the page (like `page.author`).
 These variables will then be available for you to access using Liquid's tags {% raw %}{{{% endraw %} and {% raw %}}}{% endraw %} further down in the file and also in any files that include this one.
 Note that these variables are only accessible on that page.
-You will get an error if you try to reference a `page.variable` that was defined on different page.
+You will get an error if you try to reference a `page.variable` that was defined on a different page.

 > ## Exercise: Practice with Local Variables
 >